dbj-data/dbj_c/README.md

 # This is CLANG-CL specific code.

-By that we mean code compile with 64 bit clang-cl compiler.
+By that we mean

+- compile with 64 bit clang-cl compiler.
-That builds and runs on Windows, using Visual Studio.
-Same as MS STL is based on WIN32 we are based on WIN32.
+- builds and runs on Windows, using Visual Studio.
+- Same as MS STL is based on WIN32 we are based on WIN32.
 And WIN32 is C API.